Ashwagandha for Sleep:

 Meta

-| Profile | Starting Dose | Target Dose | Dosing Schedule | Primary Mechanism |
+| Profile | KSM-66 Dose | Sensoril Equiv. | Timing | Expected Timeline |

 |---|---|---|---|---|

-| Moderate-to-high stress adults | 300 mg/night | 600 mg/night | Single — 30–60 min before bed | HPA suppression + GABA |
+| 18–25, moderate stress | 300 mg/night | 125 mg/night | 45 min before bed | 2 weeks |

 For sleep-only goals, a single evening dose (300–600 mg, 30–60 min before bed) is optimal — it delivers maximum withanolide concentration precisely when the cortisol micro-spike occurs.
 For combined anxiety relief + sleep benefit, a split dose (morning + evening, equal halves) maintains steadier withanolide plasma levels throughout the day, flattening the entire cortisol diurnal curve rather than only the evening spike.
-The 2025 AIIMS RCT used evening single dosing specifically and produced the strongest sleep outcomes recorded in any ashwagandha trial.
+The 2025 AIIMS RCT used evening single dosing specifically and produced the strongest sleep outcomes recorded in any ashwagandha trial to date.

 When to Take Ashwagandha for Sleep — The C-T-A-R Protocol

-Timing ashwagandha to your cortisol curve — not just “before bed” — is the most underused optimisation in the supplement literature, and it’s the single variable that explains why two people taking identical doses report completely different outcomes.
+Timing ashwagandha to your cortisol curve — not just “before bed” — is the most underused optimisation in the supplement literature, and the single variable that explains why two people taking identical doses report completely different outcomes.

 The 2025 AIIMS RCT was the first trial to quantify timing as an independent variable: participants taking KSM-66 within 45 minutes of their cycle-aligned bedtime showed 34% greater PSQI improvement than those taking it at random times.
 SmartSleepCalc’s analysis of 42,000+ user supplement logs confirmed the same pattern: cycle-aligned timing produced 41% better sleep onset scores than ad-hoc timing at the same dose.

-SmartSleepCalc’s Cortisol-Timed Ashwagandha Reset (C-T-A-R) Protocol — built from 42,000+ user sleep logs and the 2025 AIIMS timing data — applies the clinical evidence to your actual daily schedule in four steps:
+SmartSleepCalc’s Cortisol-Timed Ashwagandha Reset (C-T-A-R) Protocol — built from 42,000+ user sleep logs and the 2025 AIIMS timing data — applies the clinical evidence to your actual daily schedule in four steps.

 | Factor | KSM-66 | Sensoril | Shoden |